oroinc/documentation/user/index.rst

 .. raw:: html

    <h2><a href="glossary/">Glossary</a></h2>
-   <p>Glossary is an alphabetical list of OroCRM and OroCommerce terms used throughout the documentation.</p>
+   <p>Glossary is an alphabetical list of OroCommerce terms used throughout the documentation.</p>

 .. admonition:: Business Tip